qsnake/gpaw/doc/exercises/wannier/wannier.rst

 we can transform the Kohn-Sham orbitals into a set of maximally localized Wannier functions.
-We have cheated a little bit and prepared a file for bulk silcon and a Benzene molecule so that you only have to concentrate on the wannier analysis of the molecules.
+We have cheated a little bit and prepared a file for bulk silicon and a Benzene molecule so that you only have to concentrate on the wannier analysis of the molecules.

 Start by running si.py_ and make sure you agree with the way the